kenneth-rodriguez/portfolio/Grocery Tracker/README.txt

 - Where could you enhance your code?
-The most obvious thing to me would be moving most of the data processing tasks from the user input switch statement to its own class; this would improve readability and make it easier to modify those chunks of code in the event that the application needed to be scaled.
+The most obvious thing to me would be moving most of the data processing tasks from the user menu switch statement to its own class; this would improve readability and make it easier to modify those chunks of code in the event that the application needed to be scaled.
 This could also provide more opportunities for encapsulation, improving data security.